 Mickey Lee, Chair.
 Mickey is an energy advisor with NW Natural.
 She works with construction contractors and clients to ensure new service is effective and efficient, utilizing her background in workforce equity, construction and relationship management.
 She has been recognized nationally for her work in helping organizations understand the value of social equity in their business practices.
 Mickey holds an MBA in Sustainable Development from Pinchot University and is a lifelong athlete.
 A favorite quote: “Girls lose confidence, so they quit competing in sports, thereby depriving themselves of one of the best ways to regain it.”
 Katty Kay and Claire Shipman, authors of The Confidence Code

-Kate O’Bryant.
+Kate O’Bryant, Secretary.
 Whether she’s working with a creative team, building client relationships or managing key projects, Kate’s experience in marketing, event planning and program management are a welcome addition to the Off the Sideline board.
 Her diverse professional portfolio ranges from working in healthcare, high-tech and energy efficiency sectors, where her team-oriented and collaborative marketing approach helps drive client success.
 With a goal of eliminating health and opportunity inequities, Kate brings her sense of humor and enthusiasm to her volunteer work with seniors, youth and cultural non-profits.

 Kate Miller.
 Kate grew up in western Massachusetts, and moved to the Pacific Northwest to attend Western Washington University.
 As a parent of two boys who share her passion for skiing and hiking, she actively volunteered when they participated in sports.
 She saw firsthand the value of the fun, shared reality and discipline of team and individual sports and wants all families to have access to this type of experience.
 Portland's culture is also a big part in her life, where she plays music with friends and enjoys making art and videos.
 Kate is currently working with the Lake Oswego School District, rebuilding, updating and modernizing district facilities for seismic and green-building goals.